A Discussion Of The Word “Hagios”

 We don’t want to have any part of any of those things.
 All of them, are “of this world”.
 None of them have any place in the life of a Christian.
 Let me continue reading from 1 Peter chapter 2.
 Having put away all of these things that verse 1 spoke of; Verses 2 & 3 say; “Like newborn babes, long for the pure milk of the word, that by it, you may grow in respect to salvation, if you have tasted the kindness of the lord.”

 Now Peter isn’t saying that we ARE newborn babes, but he’s saying that we should be LIKE newborn babes, in our desire for “the pure milk of the word”.
 It doesn’t matter what stage of Christian life we’re in, you and I must desire the pure, unadulterated “milk”, of God’s word.

 When a baby is born, they have an instinctive desire for the milk that sustains them.
 And a Christian should be like that, all their lives.
 You won’t remain “holy” for very long, if you lose your desire for the pure word of God.

 It’s the word that creates the faith, (Rom 10:17) Faith that Jesus is the Christ, the Son of the living God (Mat 16:16)

 It’s the word that motivates us to repent, as we’re commanded to do.
 (Acts 17:30)

 It’s the word that gives us the confidence, to confess our faith in Jesus.
 (Acts 8:37)

 And it’s the word that convinces us, that if we’re united with Jesus in the likeness of His death, through baptism, that we’ll also be in the likeness of His resurrection.
 (Romans 6:5)

-God encourages us all, to be one of His “holy ones”.
+God encourages, and invites us all, to be one of His “holy ones”.